medialab/xan/docs/PIPELINES.md

 sort -s month
 ```

-First we create a column indicating the month from an article date, because we are going to use it for aggregating search results.
-For instance `2023-01-01T02:45:07+01:00` will become `2023-01`.
+First we create a column by extracting the month from an article date, because we are going to use it for aggregating search results.
+For instance `2023-01-01T02:45:07+01:00` would become `2023-01`.

-Then we apply the search, feeding the patterns from `queries.csv` using the `--patterns` flag. `--pattern-column` lets us tell which column of `queries.csv` contain the actual regex pattern, while `--name-column` indicate an associated name that will be used by the `--breakdown` flag to produce output columns.
+Then we apply the `search` command, feeding patterns from `queries.csv` using the `--patterns` flag. `--pattern-column` lets us tell which column of `queries.csv` contain the actual regex pattern, while `--name-column` indicates an associated name that will be used by the `--breakdown` flag to produce output columns.

 Now let's consider the following file: